test-kitchen/kitchen-azurerm/README.md

     attributes:
 ```

-### .kitchen.yml example 7 - deploy VM to existing virtual network/subnet (use for ExpressRoute/VPN scenarios) with Private Classic OS Image and providing custom data
+### .kitchen.yml example 7 - deploy VM to existing virtual network/subnet (use for ExpressRoute/VPN scenarios) with Private Classic OS Image and providing custom data and extra large os disk

 This is the same as above, but uses custom data to customize the instance.